BIRDSgroup/CRED/README.md

 -> k_fold_cv.py: This file contains the code for 4-cross validation.

+-> CRED_application_code.ipynb: This file contains the code related to applications of CRED

 The data folder contains :

 -> new_train_data: training data (after augmentation)